AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-46/acsd-55100-graphql-does-not-return-products-beyond-10k-in-the-search-results.md

 `Namespace [createPointInTime] not found in /vendor/opensearch-project/opensearch-php/src/OpenSearch/Client.php:135`

- As the existing dependency makes it challenging to directly add a version to the composer.json file and update the [opensearch-project/opensearch-php] package to version 2.2, to resolve the issue, kindly include the following line in your main `composer.json` file under require block.
+The existing dependency makes it challenging to directly add a version to the `composer.json` file and update the `opensearch-project/opensearch-php` package to version 2.2.

+To resolve the issue, include the following line in your main `composer.json` file under the require block.
 Afterward, redeploy to update the problematic package to the latest version.

 `"opensearch-project/opensearch-php": "2.2.0 as 2.0.0",`